apache/lucene-solr/dev-tools/solrnightlybenchmarks/README.md

      * --test-with-number-of-documents XXXX    Use this parameter to specify the subset of the available documents to test with.
 Valid value lies in (with en-wiki-data-2G-modified.csv data file) between 1 and 347776.
+     * --use-sample-dataset X.XX               Use this option when you want to work in dev-mode (i.e while enhancing /debugging this project.).
+Please also pass a value in the range 0.01 to 1 with this parameter.
+This value is the percentage of data set that is used in this mode.

 ## [D] Accessing Output